ecreall/nova-ideo/README.rst

 - MAILER_PASSWORD: SMTP password
 - MAILER_TLS: Use TLS
 - MAILER_SSL: Use SSL
+- LOGO_FILENAME: empty by default to use the Nova-Ideo logo.
+You can set the variable to 'marianne.svg' or other images included in the novaideo/static/images/ directory to configure the logo when the application is created.

 If you want to connect to a postfix container, there is a commented example in **docker-compose.override.yml.templ** that use an external postfix container